useblocks/sphinx-safety/tools/sphinx-needs/features.rst

    does not exist.
 This helps to maintain the integrity of the traceability data.

-   .. error:: Dead link not detected
+   .. fault:: Dead link not detected
       :id: ER_SN_DEAD_LINK_NOT_DETECTED

       If a dead link is not detected, it may lead to missing traceability and incorrect documentation.

-   .. error:: Dead link false positive
+   .. fault:: Dead link false positive
       :id: ER_SN_DEAD_LINK_FALSE_POSITIVE